Retinyl palmitate, retinyl acetate, retinyl linoleate, retinoic acid and retinol are all forms of vitamin A.

 Commonly used in other acne treatments, benzoyl peroxide is a powerful and highly effective skincare ingredient but using it with retinoids tends to cancel the effects of both products.

-Stick with retinoids for your acne treatment and if you're still dealing with breakouts, consider trying Software's Acne Kit, which is designed to target breakouts at all stages and can be used alongside your prescription treatment.
+Stick with retinoids for your acne treatment and if you're still dealing with breakouts, consider trying Software's Acne Kit, which is designed to target breakouts at all stages and can be used alongside your clinical-strength treatment.

 Alpha hydroxy acids and beta hydroxy acids